‘The Rebound’ (2012) Review

 I had never heard of The Rebound until I was surfing through Prime Video and came across it.
 I like Justin Bartha and Catherine Zeta-Jones, so I decided to watch it.
 I’m glad I did!
 The Rebound is a hidden gem of a rom-com.
 Catherine Zeta-Jones is wonderful as newly divorced Sandy, a forty-year-old woman determined to start over in the big city while caring for her two children.
-Justin Bartha is adorably rumpled and semi-awkward as Aram, a man who enjoys his job as a barista/nanny but is dealing with the pressure from his parents’ expectations of him.
+Justin Bartha is adorably rumpled and semi-awkward as Aram, a man who enjoys his job as a barista/nanny but is dealing with pressure from his parents’ expectations.

 Joanna Gleason and Art Garfunkel play Justin’s parents, Roberta and Harry Finklestein.
 It was rather amusing to hear Art Garfunkel, of all people, talk to Sandy about a surgery he’s having for a new “butthole.”
 When Aram is arguing with his parents about his future, he reminds his mother, Roberta, that she once worked for Ralph Lauren – Gleason had a recurring role on Friends as Rachel’s boss Kim, who worked at Ralph Lauren.
 I chose to believe that it was an intentional joke.